 Miss Michael is the Deputy Head.
+She is also the Designated Safegiarding Lead (DSL).
 She teaches children across the school and is the lead staff member for children with behavioural concerns.
-Miss Michael is the schools Rights Respecting Champion and is helping lead and develop our use of Restorative Justice.
+Miss Michael is the schools Rights Respecting Champion and is leading our use of the Restorative Justice.